panacloud/bootcamp-2020/README.md

-# Panacloud Bootcamp 2020: Free Online Learn to Earn Fasttrack Bootcamp to Learn Freelancing and do Remote Work in the COVID-19 Economic Environment
+# Bootcamp 2020: Free Online Learn to Earn Fasttrack Bootcamp to Learn Freelancing and do Remote Work in the COVID-19 Economic Environment

 We will teach you online to Build Full Stack Mobile Web Apps including e-commerce apps using React, Gatsby.js, Redux, QraphQL, Node.js/Express, MongoDB, Git, GitHub, GitHub Actions, Terraform, Google Cloud Run, AWS EC2, Contentful, etc. and to sell your services on Upwork and Fiverr.